 One threatened flora species was recorded in the Williamtown SAP: Eucalyptus parramattensis subsp. decadens (Earps Gum).
-The majority of the recorded individuals occur within PCT1651, however, they are also scattered in PCT1725 and PCT1637.
+The majority of the recorded individuals occur within PCT1651; however, they are also scattered in PCT1725 and PCT1637.
+All individuals were recorded within the DAREZ.